dnsimple/dnsimple-support/content/articles/integrated-domain-provider-godaddy.markdown

 - An [API key and API secret](https://developer.godaddy.com/keys) for the Production GoDaddy environment
 - The [customer number](https://godaddy.com/help/what-is-my-customer-number-20038) of your GoDaddy account
+- If you want to register domains, you will need a [Good as Gold account](https://godaddy.com/help/what-is-good-as-gold-3359) set up with GoDaddy

 ## Invoice and billing